netcinematics/AI_PHI/README.md

 "AI_PHI", pronounced like WIFI.

-Innovative topics from AI transformation of LINGUISTICS and the human mind.
+> Innovative topics from
+AI LINGUISTICS and the human mind.

 ## INDEX of PRESENTATIONS on YOUTUBE: